Creating and using Site Search Funnel in Google Analytics

 Can you see the correlation between unsatisfied searches and sales here?

-If you conclude that majority of your potential customers are exiting your website after making a search for products then it means either your site search tracking is broken or you don’t sell the products they are looking for.
+This is a very bad situation for an ecommerce website.
+If you conclude that the majority of your potential customers are exiting your website after making a search for products then it means either your site search tracking is broken or you don’t sell the products they are looking for.

 If people are searching for products which you do not sell, then you need to analyse the performance of your marketing campaigns.

-May be your ad campaigns are not doing a very good job of bringing the right target audience to your website.
+Maybe your ad campaigns are not doing a very good job of bringing the right target audience to your website.

 Now let us look at the bigger picture: